MRSA Methicillin Resistant Staph Aureus.

 (the best is Bactroban Rx) in the nasal entrance.

-scrub hard) every surface in the house that is not cloth.
+scrub hard) every surface in the house and car that is not cloth.
 Every surface…..

 doorknobs, counters, kitchen, chairs, handle of refrigerator, sports